Ashley Madison: Affairs in the time of coronavirus

 The company became a household name in July 2015, when hackers stole data on 32 million cheating spouses.
 The leak of sensitive data led to spouses discovering that their significant others were cheating.
 Divorces, breakups, and suicides ensued.
 The hackers also exposed that Ashley Madison used bots posing as attractive young women to lure men into engaging more with the site.

 The company says it has since beefed up its security and rid itself of the bots.
 And now it’s more than double the size it was at the time of the hack, with over 65 million members last year.
 During 2019, the company added 15,500 new members a day.
-More recently, in the midst of the COVID-19 pandemic, it’s been adding 17,000 new members a day.
+More recently, in the midst of the COVID-19 pandemic, it has been adding 17,000 new members a day.

-I recently talked with chief strategy officer Paul Keable about all this.
+I recently talked with chief strategy officer Paul Keable about all of this.
 He started at the company in 2013, took a break after the hack, and returned in 2017, so he’s seen it come back from the dead.
 We talked about investments in video and security innovations, as well as the psychology around affairs.

 Here’s an edited transcript of our interview.